soareschen/es6-promise-debugging/README.md

 })
 ```

-But even if a catch handler is attached, exception can still occured inside the catch handler:
+But even if a catch handler is attached, exception can still occur inside the catch handler:

 ```javascript
 createPromise(function(resolve, reject) {